forfudan/MojoMiji/src/miji/advanced/generic.md

 It looks very similar to a struct.
 The main difference is that:

-- We do not need to define any fields (until Mojo version 25.3) but only methods.
+- We do not need to define any fields but only methods.
 - We do not need to provide an implementation for the methods.
 We only need to define the method signature, including the method name, the input arguments, and the return type.
 - We use `...` to indicate that we do not provide a concrete implementation for the method.
-It is just a placeholder.
+It is just a **placeholder**.
 The code  will be provided by the types that implement the trait.

-Thus, you can think of a trait as a prototype, a template, or a placeholder for types that implement the trait.
+Thus, you can think of **a trait as a prototype, a template, or a placeholder for types** that implement the trait.

 Now, we can re-write our pseudo code above into a valid generic function `who_says_what()` that takes any type that meets the requirements in the `Animal` trait (in other words, any type that implements the `Animal` trait).